matheusfirminotga/matheusfirminotga/README.md

 - 👋 Olá, me chamo Matheus Firmino
-- 🌱 Atualmente estou aprendendo Dart
+- 🌱 Atualmente estou aprendendo Flutter & Dart

 <!---
 matheusfirminotga/matheusfirminotga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.